I grew up in the "classic rock" era, but I love music of every genre. I love sharing my old favorites while still

 Celebration of Life Songs

 These are songs that celebrate life and look back on a life well-lived.
-Some are new, some are old.
+Some are new; some are old.
 Some are cheerful, some melancholy.
 I think each of these songs is very special.

 My husband inspired me to create this list when he said of a particular song, "I want this played at my funeral."

-It was not said in a sad or morbid way, it was just a song that he loved, and a song that celebrated life.
+He didn't say it sadly or morbidly; it was just a song that he loved and a song that celebrated life.
 What song would express how you want people to feel about you after you are gone?